project-ncl/gradle-manipulator/CONTRIBUTING.md

 The plugins can be released using the following command (from the master branch of the repository):

+    # Optional command: ./gradlew clean

 	./gradlew release -Drelease=true

 The command will both publish the plugin to the Gradle Plugin Portal and to Maven Central.

 Note: It is **very** important to execute this exact command when releasing.
-Adding other tasks can cause the release to fail, or even worse leave the release in an inconsistent state.
+Adding other tasks (e.g. `clean`) can cause the release to fail, or even worse leave the release in an inconsistent state.
+If clean is needed run it separately before the main command.

 Note: It may be necessary to add the following to your `$HOME/.gradle/gradle.properties` to prevent timeouts: